strongloop/strongloop.com2/_posts/2018-03-28-loopback4-github-example-app-part1.md

 }
 ```

-### Step 2: Generating the controller for creating REST APIs
+### Step 2: Generating the Controller for Creating REST APIs

 A [Controller](http://loopback.io/doc/en/lb4/Controllers.html) is where you implement the business logic.
 We are going to generate the controller for our REST endpoint `/repo/{org}/{repo}/stars`, which will get the number of stargazers for the user-specified GitHub organization and repository.

 Run the `lb4 controller` command as follows:
 ```